kenspy/sn_release_notification/README.md

 * Use your current email template
 * Easy to use/manage application property

-*There's room for more improvements/automations*
-*Feel free to add your contribution, looking forward to see what you've implemented*
+*There's room for more improvements/automations* \n *Feel free to add your contribution, looking forward to see what you've implemented*

 ## Installation